10 x Practical Tips for the Best Planning

 Our favorite systems:

-Google Calendar: a (stone) paper calendar can work wonderfully, but a digital agenda offers many more possibilities.
+A (stone) paper calendar can work wonderfully, but a digital agenda offers many more possibilities.
 Think of inviting colleagues, creating online meetings and shifting tasks if necessary.
 Prefer a physical agenda?

 4. Give yourself some (extra) time